MissKittin/php-js-css-web-toolkit/HOWTO.md

 3) preprocessed assets
 	Create directory in `app/assets` with output file name.
 	Create `main.php` file in this directory with css/js/etc code.
-	Open `<?php` tag and write dynamic code - these block will be executed during compiling.
+	Open `<?php` tag and write dynamic code - these block will be executed during compilation.
 	`$current_asset` point to asset's directory.
 	Also put css or js files in this directory these will be included in `main.php`.